jerryhgladinet/docs/user_web/source/chapter7.rst

     .. note::

-       The Server Agent is only required when the remote file server doesn't have direct LAN (local area network) access to the |prodname|.
+       The Server Agent is only required when the remote file server doesn't have direct LAN (local area network) access to |prodname|.
 The Server Agent will be used in this case to facilitate communication between the |prodname| server to the remote file server.